shoreason/python-env-tutorial/tutorial.md

 $ source .envname/bin/activate
 (.envname)$
 ```
 From there you can then install your specific project dependencies with requirements.txt file.

-That file is sort of like a manifest of the packages you are installing.
+The requirements.txt file is sort of like a manifest of the packages you are installing.

 You want to use requirements.txt file as a best practice to track your dependencies and as a directive for pip to install those packages.

 ---

 Using a command like below will ensure that the packages are only installed in your newly created virtual environment.

 If you deactivate and reactivate that env your dependendices are still in place.

 ```bash
 (.envname)$ pip install -r requirements.txt